joakimk/devbox-tools/README.md

 ### What is mruby and...

+**Note: There is a ruby22 branch where I'm changing over to the regular ruby version**

 [mruby](http://www.mruby.org/) is a lightweight implementation of the Ruby language and it's the runtime for devbox-tools. devbox-tools uses [mruby](http://www.mruby.org/) because:

 * It compiles to a stand alone binary.
 This avoids environment collisions with other ruby installs.